NurgaliyevS/MVP-agency/blog-posts/how-to-build-an-mvp.md

 ---
-title: "How to Build an MVP (not ai generated)"
+title: "How to Build an MVP"
 date: "2024-11-05"
 excerpt: "As an entrepreneur embarking on your startup journey, the concept of a Minimum Viable Product (MVP) is likely a familiar one"
 author: "Sabyr Nurgaliyev"